AdobeDocs/experience-platform.en/help/destinations/catalog/social/facebook.md

 >[!TIP]
 >
->The integration between Real-time CDP and [!DNL Facebook] supports historical audience backfills.
+>The integration between Adobe Experience Platform and [!DNL Facebook] supports historical audience backfills.
 All historical segment qualifications get sent to [!DNL Facebook] when you activate the segments to the destination.